-Actually, if there is anything I’m going to remember for a long time – besides a high-priced evening with Megan Fox as herself – it’s the final oration in front of the U.N. where our tyrannical dictator delivers a speech mocking the democracy of America, unwittingly making America sound fascist.
+Actually, if there is anything cool I’m going to remember for a long time – besides a high-priced evening with Megan Fox as herself – it’s the final oration in front of the U.N. where our tyrannical dictator delivers a speech mocking the democracy of America, unwittingly making America sound fascist.
 It’s certainly funnier than any scene where he falls in love with a girl (Anna Faris) so butch she might as well be a boy to him.
-Or anything with tight-lipped advisor Ben Kingsley, as Tamir, who has nothing funny to say.
+Or anything with tight-lipped advisor Tamir (Ben Kingsley) who has no funny dialogue to say.

 Hold on, there is funniness and nastiness.
 I didn’t want to imply there wasn’t.
 But wait.
 Wait.
 What’s majorly different from this effort by Cohen and director Larry Charles earlier triumphs is that “The Dictator” is not shaped like an on-the-fly documentary, nor is there any public candid camera situations.
 What we get is a skimpy narrative done with a small scope, taking place too much around a health food store and a luxury hotel in New York.
-It’s mostly trying to be gross and outrageous in a belabored way.
+It’s mostly belabored to be gross and outrageous.
 And you feel the hermetic limits of the “closed sets” accepting that Cohen doesn’t interact with the real world this time.

 General Aladeen, with his shingling beard, is de-bearded by a surprise guest actor and thwarts death.
 A doppelganger, in the meantime, has assumed his identity (the doppelganger, also played by Cohen, has no idea how to receive pleasure from a bevy of thong-wearing escorts).
 Aladeen must reclaim his power, but without his beard, everyone takes him for a regular schmo.